Dashron/Roads/README.md

 `<a href="/home" data-roads-pjax="link">Home</a>`

+Note: The link must be within the container for this to work.
+If you want links outside the container to work you should use [registerAdditionalElement](#pjaxregisteradditionalelementelement-htmlanchorelement)

 ### PJAX Form Format

-If you would like a form to run via PJAX instead of a new page load, simply add the following data attributes
+If you would like a form to run via PJAX instead of a new page load, add the following data attributes to the relevant elements.

 Form attributes
 - `data-roads-pjax="form"`